carpino/carpino.github.io/_posts/2024-01-04-TCP-syscalls.markdown

 For the Socket procedure, `domain` indicates the address family, `type` the type of socket(TCP or UDP), and `proto` the underlaing protocol level IP.

 Based on the platform you are using you can receive an error in case the size of the  `p` parameter in  `Write` procedure is too big.

+To note that the TCP protocol is stream based, in this way there could not be an exact one to one corrispondence between the content of the `Write` and of the `Read` calls.

 # Example code